Corning Incorporated 2020 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains

 In 2015, Corning launched a program to migrate Supplier on-boarding from multiple platforms to a single standard global process and repository which includes approval of all new Suppliers by Corning Supply Management professionals.
 This process of centralization has decreased total new Supplier adds and increased oversight on new Suppliers.
 Corning continues to implement new processes to enable early detection and consistency of checks to reduce risk prior to potential Suppliers entering our supply chain.

-In addition, Corning Supply Management professionals conduct internal assessments of strategic Suppliers based upon industry standards and the Corning quality framework.
+In addition, Corning Supply Management professionals conduct internal assessments of strategic and high-risk Suppliers based upon industry standards and the Corning quality framework.
 The frequency and scope of these assessments are based upon Supplier importance and business priorities.
-Corning uses a consolidated, consistent template for these assessments, which in 2019 is being expanded to include additional corporate social responsibility questions in alignment with RBA standards.
-By the end of 2019, 100% of Corning’s strategic preferred Suppliers will have been evaluated through this assessment process.
+Corning uses a consolidated, consistent template for these assessments, which in 2019 was expanded to include additional corporate social responsibility questions in alignment with RBA standards.
+In 2019 100% of Corning’s most strategic Suppliers were evaluated through this assessment process.
+In 2020, Corning’s goal is to extend supplier assessments to the remainder of our top suppliers representing 80% of Corning spend, by year-end.

 Supplier Audits and Oversight Practices

-Corning has developed a comprehensive audit program for its highest risk strategic Suppliers, including a specific focus on contract manufacturers, where Corning has determined the risk of human trafficking in its supply chains to be the highest, given the nature of such operations.
+Additionally, Corning has a comprehensive audit program for its highest risk strategic Suppliers, including a specific focus on contract manufacturers, where Corning has determined the risk of human trafficking in its supply chains to be the highest, given the nature of such operations.
+Corning has developed a matrix to identify high risk countries which is based upon (i) the Amfori 6 factors (https://www.amfori.org/resource/countries-risk-classification) and (ii) a third-party tool, Risk Methods, a supply risk profile / rating solution, which utilizes 49 risk indicators to identify potential risks.
 Assessments are conducted by well-respected third-party auditors and aligned with industry standards, including RBA principles, with reassessments to follow on a two-year cycle thereafter.
 Based on results, improvement plans for mitigation and training are developed, and follow-ups are scheduled.
 Insufficient remediation may result in contract termination.

-In 2017, we conducted in depth third-party audits on 100% of our highest risk suppliers, and remediation of findings from these audits continued through 2018.
-We are expanding these audits in 2019 to encompass medium risk suppliers.
+In 2017, Corning implemented an on-going, in-depth third-party audit process beginning with 100% of our highest risk suppliers, and remediation of findings from these audits continued through 2018.
+We expanded these audits in 2019 to encompass a portion of our medium risk suppliers.
+In 2020, Corning will reassess strategic suppliers and expand audits to additional medium risk suppliers.

 Corning maintains a robust internal compliance program intended to ensure a culture of ethics and compliance among Corning’s workforce.
-This program includes periodic compliance training, regular communications to employees, resources on the Corning intranet site, annual certifications, and multiple means of reporting concerns.
+This program includes regular compliance training, communications to employees, resources on the Corning intranet site, annual certifications, and multiple means of reporting concerns.

 Corning’s internal culture of ethics and compliance is based upon Corning’s Values and Corning’s Code of Conduct, which governs the legal and ethical aspects of employee behavior.
 Corning also has published a Human Rights Policy setting forth our respect and support for human rights.
 The Corning Code of Conduct describes how we behave in accordance with Corning’s Values and requires that employees abide by laws and regulations applicable to their work, including laws regarding workplace practices and safety.
 Through the Code of Conduct, Corning seeks to promote honest and ethical conduct, deter wrongdoing, and support compliance with applicable laws and regulations.
 The Code of Conduct is available in twelve languages and employees are required to complete training regarding the Code of Conduct.